billaxen/the-dom-p1/__pre-lecture/pre_fundamentals-3-2_testing.md

 - Error is caught somewhere else
 - Bug is in the build process (covered later in the course)

----

 #### Finding Exceptions

 The error message is missing perhaps 5% of the time (rough).
 This makes it hard to find the bug.
 This is where using `console.log()` can really help.

----

 Learning to `console.log` effectively is an essential part of becoming a developer.

 It allows you to be independent.

-_It's one of the most important parts of this course._